 - · Cannot use erased variables or definitions. - Cannot pattern match on erased arguments, unless there is at most one valid case.
-If --without-K is enabled and there is one valid case, then there are further restrictions: - The constructor's data or record type must not be indexed. - If the type is anything but a record type with $\eta$ -equality, then the option --erased-matches must be enabled.
+If --without-K is enabled and there is one valid case, then the datatype must also not be indexed.

 Consider the function foo taking an erased vector argument: